-Surgical Management Endometriosis
+Surgical Management of Endometriosis

 Jan 2012 – by R. Schenken, MD

 Endometriosis may be strongly suspected based on clinical presentation, but laparoscopy remains the gold standard for a definitive diagnosis.
 In patients with pain that is not improved with medical management, surgery affords an opportunity for both diagnosis and treatment.
 Surgical therapy may be conservative or definitive.
 Conservative therapy may include fulguration, laser ablation or excision of endometrial implants, lysis of adhesions, repair of tubal damage, uterosacral nerve ablation and presacral neurectomy.
-Excision or ablation has been found to significantly reduce pain symptoms over laparoscopy alone, and thus endometriosis should be treated at the time of diagnosis.
-1 The decision to excise or ablate is based on the location of the lesion and the comfort level of the surgeon.
-There is no data showing superiority of one modality over another.
+Excision or ablation has been found to significantly reduce pain symptoms over laparoscopy alone, so endometriosis should be treated at the time of diagnosis.
+The decision to excise or ablate is based on the location of the lesion and the comfort level of the surgeon.
+There is no data showing superiority of one modality over the other.
 In patients with ovarian endometriomas, excision of the entire cyst wall should be performed.
-Incision and drainage or ablation is not recommended due to the three-fold higher rate of recurrence and reoperation.2 Pain relief is achieved in most patients who undergo laparoscopic ablation/resection of endometriosis and adhesiolysis.
+Incision and drainage or ablation is not recommended due to the three-fold higher rate of recurrence and reoperation.
+Pain relief is achieved in most patients who undergo laparoscopic ablation/resection of endometriosis and adhesiolysis.
 However, the risk of recurrence is estimated to be as high as 40 percent at 10 years follow-up and about 20 percent of patients will undergo additional surgery within two years.

-2. Vercellini P, Chapron C, De Giorgi O, Consonni D, Frontino G, Crosignani PG.
+Vercellini P, Chapron C, De Giorgi O, Consonni D, Frontino G, Crosignani PG.
 Coagulation or excision of ovarian endometriomas?
 Am J Obstet Gynecol 2003(3);188:606.

-4. Zullo F, Palomba S, Zupi E, Russo T, Morelli M, Cappiello F, Mastrantonio P. Effectiveness of presacral neurectomy in women with severe dysmenorrhea caused by endometriosis who were treated with laparoscopic conservative surgery: a 1‐year prospective randomized double‐blind controlled trial.
+Zullo F, Palomba S, Zupi E, Russo T, Morelli M, Cappiello F, Mastrantonio P. Effectiveness of presacral neurectomy in women with severe dysmenorrhea caused by endometriosis who were treated with laparoscopic conservative surgery: a 1‐year prospective randomized double‐blind controlled trial.
 Am J Obstet Gynecol 2003;189(1):5-10.

-5. Vercellini P, Frontino G, De Giorgi O, Pietropaolo G, Pasin R, Crosignani PG.
+Vercellini P, Frontino G, De Giorgi O, Pietropaolo G, Pasin R, Crosignani PG.
 Continuous Use of an Oral Contraceptive for Endometriosis-Associated Recurrent Dysmenorrhea that does not Respond to a Cyclic Pill Regimen.
 Fertil Steril 2003;80:560.